 He loved it and I traded the drawing for one week’s accommodation.

-I could’ve stayed longer but I was young and restless and now I knew how to make some extra money.
+I could’ve stayed longer, but I was young and restless, and now I knew how to make some extra money.

 Useful Budget Travel Sites:

-Selling Art in Australia and the Backpacker Scene
+Selling Art in Australia and The Backpacker Scene

 Australia was more difficult.
 The country is bigger and brasher and not so easy to navigate without a car.

-I landed Sydney and hit on the idea of approaching the Youth Hostel Association to see if they needed any illustrations of their hostels.
+I landed in Sydney and hit on the idea of approaching the Youth Hostel Association to see if they needed any illustrations of their hostels.
 As luck would have it, they did.

-They had half a dozen premises that looked too ugly as photos and drawings would be much better.
+They had half a dozen premises that looked too ugly in photographs, and drawings would be much better.
 They paid me a fixed sum per drawing with travel expenses.
-Woo Hoo.
+WooHoo.